sigmf/SigMF/sigmf-spec.md

 The SigMF specification fundamentally describes two types of information: datasets, and metadata associated with those datasets.
-Taken together, a dataset with its SigMF metadata is a `SigMF recording`.
+Taken together, a dataset with its SigMF metadata is a `SigMF Recording`.

-Datasets, for purposes of this specification, are sets of digital samples.
-The samples may be created by digital synthesis (i.e., simulation) or by an actual Analog-to-Digital Converter (ADC) that is sampling an analog signal.
+Datasets, for purposes of this specification, are sets of digital measurements generically called `samples` in this document.
+The samples can represent any time-varying source of information.
+They may, for example, be digital samples created by digital synthesis or by an Analog-to-Digital Converter.
+They could also be geolocation coordinates from a GNSS receiver, temperature readings from a thermal sensor, or any other stored digital measurement information.

 Metadata describes the dataset with which it is associated.
 The metadata includes information meant for the human users of the dataset, such as a title and description, and information meant for computer applications (tools) that operate on the dataset.

 ### Files

-A SigMF recording consists of two files: a SigMF `metadata` file and a `dataset` file.
-The dataset file is a binary file of samples, and the metadata file contains information that describes the dataset.
+A `SigMF Recording` consists of two files: a SigMF `metadata` file and a `dataset` file.
+The dataset file is a binary file of digital samples, and the metadata file contains information that describes the dataset.

 1. The metadata and dataset MUST be in separate files.
 2. The metadata file MUST only describe one dataset file.